 If you have created a recipe that you believe is unique or has some special features, you may want to learn how to patent a recipe.

-There are several ways to go about patenting a recipe, and the process depends on the type of recipe you have created.
+There are several ways to patent a recipe, and the process depends on the recipe you have created.

-If your recipe is simply a new method of preparing a familiar food item, you may only be able to patent the recipe itself.
+If your recipe is simply a new method of preparing a familiar food item, you may only be able to patent it.

 If you are considering patenting your recipe, be sure to consult with an attorney to ensure that your specific situation is patentable.